alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

 This is the reason so much industry happened at Aberdulais.
 It's a cheap, abundant source of energy, and even just standing near it you see the power of the water.

-This is my first view of the falls: a split level, with the upper half a yellow sheet of water coming over the top, the lower covered in spray and mist.
+This was my first view of the falls: a split level, with the upper half a yellow sheet of water coming over the top, the lower covered in spray and mist.
-Even at a distance, the roar of the tumbling water really makes itself felt.
+Even at a distance, the roar of the tumbling water really makes itself heard.

 <figure class="wide_img">
   {% wide_image 2018/P9210408 %}
 </figure>

-The sun came out as I wandered around, and I could see miniature rainbows in the spray coming off the falls.
+The sun came out as I wandered up, and I could see miniature rainbows in the spray coming off the water.
-Here's a picture of one in the spray of the lower waterfall:
+Here's a picture of one:

 <figure class="wide_img">
   {% wide_image 2018/P9210413 %}
 </figure>

-Because I was standing so close, I could change the shape of the rainbow with very little movement.
+Because I was standing so close, I could even change the shape of the rainbow by moving around.
-Here's a second picture, taken standing just a few feet to the right.
+Here's a second picture, taken when I was standing just a few feet to the right.
 Even a small movement affects the optics.
 The rainbow is just as intense, but it's a noticeably different arc.